 If a Defense Industrial Base (DIB) company only sells COTS products to the DoD, CMMC 2.0 is not required!
 A few simple examples of COTS include standard hardware and software items widely available in the marketplace.
 But in practice, the determination about whether a product is COTS or made using CUI is nuanced.
 If the product qualifies as COTS, it’s exempt from CMMC and its cost of compliance.

 As we reviewed their product configurations, it became clear that the DoD purchases their products with the exact product configuration options as other non-DoD customers!

 We helped them document their case.
 They saved a six-figure CMMC 2.0 Level 2 compliance program cost by seeking a COTS exemption from their prime customer.

 We demonstrated their products meet the requisite definitions

 We helped them prepare a COTS commercial item determination and assertion to submit to their prime contractor to show their products meet the definitions under applicable FAR and DFARS regulations.

 And built a case file to support a COTS claim

 We made it easy for the prime customer’s contract officer to allow a COTS exemption.
 The Prime customer has the final say, so we needed to build a clear and detailed case file to support their COTS exemption claim.
 We helped specify the product line’s functionality and how it helps their commercial customers in the same way it helps the Prime customer.
 It was also crucial to demonstrate that their DoD sales involve product configuration choices versus custom DoD specifications and tolerances.
 And in this case, we also showed that competitor sales of similar products are also commonplace in the commercial market.

-We saved our client over $150,000 through our Let’s Prove Its COTS service by determining their products qualify for a COTS exemption.
+We saved our client over $150,000 through our COTS Exemption Consulting Service by determining their products qualify.
 They weren’t required to pursue a CMMC 2.0 Level 2 compliance program.